eradiate/eradiate/docs/rst/user_guide/package_structure.rst

 Kernel [:mod:`eradiate.kernel`]
-    This module provides functionality related with Eradiate's radiometric kernel (a modified version of the Mitsuba 2 rendering system).
+    This module provides functionality related with Eradiate's radiometric kernel Mitsuba.

 Data handling and visualisation
 -------------------------------

 Data handling [:mod:`eradiate.data`]
-    This package serves data used by Eradiate.
-This data can be shipped by Eradiate, but also extended by users.
+    This package serves data shipped with Eradiate.

 Post-processing pipeline definitions [:mod:`eradiate.pipelines`]
-    This package provides a post-processing pipeline framework used to convert raw sensor results yielded by kernel sensors to quantities of interest for Earh observation applications (*e.g.* reflectance).
+    This package provides a post-processing pipeline framework used to convert raw sensor results yielded by kernel sensors to quantities of interest for Earth observation applications (*e.g.* reflectance).
 The data is stored as xarray labelled arrays (:term:`Dataset`).

 Plotting [:mod:`eradiate.plot`]
-    This module defines utility functions to create `Matplotlib <https://matplotlib.org>`_-based visualisations of Eradiate's
+    This module defines optional utility functions to create `Matplotlib <https://matplotlib.org>`_-based visualisations of Eradiate's
     input and output data.